PabloPlease/FirstChallenge/README.md

 Condensed classes of benefits into "benefits for business".

-element "p" is set to 16px, which is the defult for font.
+Element "p" is set to 16px, which is the default for font.
 As such, removing this from the stylesheet does not incur changes.
 In the stylesheet, remived the div and ul elements from the header.
-The only needed element was the li.
+The only needed element was the "li".